 3. Talk to clients directly from your page (AND LISTEN!)

 Clients may feel more comfortable talking to you on a website they are familiar with.
 It helps if you have that blue check or verification mark.
 It tells the people you are the real deal.
 In one page, a lot of administrators can log in and handle the needed work.

 No matter who is online, you are still viewed as the page and not as yourself.
 So there’s no need to link your personal accounts.
 It’s a fast way to reply to all of your clients and answer all of their questions.
 May it be through posts, comments, or through messaging them personally.

 4. Sell on Facebook

 A lot of businesses start up on Facebook instead of making a shopping website.
-Online shopping and ecommerce is widespread nowadays and what’s a better way to shop than in the convenience of Facebook?
-It’s easier to contact your customers and you can immediately update them on the status of the product.
+Online shopping and ecommerce are widespread nowadays, and what’s a better way to shop than in the convenience of Facebook?
+It’s easier to contact your customers, and you can immediately update them on the status of the product.

 Has it been shipped?
 What is the tracking number?
 Just private message them every now and then.
-A lot of people also sell second hand items and ship them to customers all around the world.
-The shipping fee can be included in your service or they can pay it—depends on what the two parties agreed on.
-There are also third party solution providers like Shopify to leverage integrated solutions on Facebook.
+A lot of people also sell second-hand items and ship them to customers all around the world.
+The shipping fee can be included in your service, or they can pay it—it depends on what the two parties agreed on.
+There are also third-party solution providers like Shopify to leverage integrated solutions on Facebook.

 5. Advertise for companies

 A lot of companies are too busy with work and need freelancers to make daily posts and updates on their business.
 They hire freelancers to advertise on different social media sites, including Facebook.
 They hire you to manage the page, reply to comments, make daily postings, answer customers’ questions, and make the page more pleasing.
 They pay you by the hour or how often you log into the page.
 A lot of companies need virtual assistants nowadays, and maybe you could help them.